Updated on March 27, 2013

 If you are and/or your spouse are eligible for Medicare, state law requires that you enroll in Medicare and select one of the GIC's Medicare Plans in your geographic area to supplement your Medicare benefits.

-Refer to the annual Benefit Decision Guide for general information, or contact the plans for more detailed information.
+Refer to the Benefit Decision Guide for general information, or contact the plans for more detailed information.
 When selecting a plan, you should consider benefits, convenience, and how your health may change after you retire.

 Q) May I change health plans when I retire?